aleksandr-vin/aleksandr-vin.github.io/_posts/2022-01-14-agreements-tracker.md

 The thing can run in background as a browser extension and detect interaction on pages: what they ask for, what were the options and what did you deside.
 Plus the time it took for you to deside, did you read the options and so on.
+It can become a source for analysis of all that ToS-like legal texts that nobody reads: what companies do ask there and if it is legal... maybe it even can grow up into an attorney that points you immediately if a site is asking for something outside of your desired plan of sharing info.